THE GARDEN WEBSITE.COM

 Gunnera leaves protect the mother plant underneath.

 I live in southern coastal British Columbia, which is USDA zone 8.
-In this moderate oceanic climate, most plants don’t need winter protection when left outside in the ground except for pineapple lily (Eucomis autumnalis), freesias, fuchsias, elephant ears (Colocasia spp.), Australian tree ferns (Dicksonia antarctica), New Zealand flax (Phormium spp.), hardy bananas, tender succulents, Chinese windmill palms (Trachycarpus fortunei) and any newly planted plants.
+In this moderate oceanic climate, most plants don’t need winter protection when left outside in the ground except for rosemary (Rosmarinus officinalis), lavender (Lavandula) pineapple lily (Eucomis autumnalis), freesias, fuchsias, elephant ears (Colocasia spp.), Australian tree ferns (Dicksonia antarctica), New Zealand flax (Phormium spp.), hardy bananas, tender succulents, Chinese windmill palms (Trachycarpus fortunei) and any newly planted plants.

 Cage bananas, palms and tree ferns with chicken wire and fill with foliage or straw.
 Tie pyramidal, round and upright evergreens such as cedars with twine to prevent heavy wet snow from destroying their shapes.

-To protect palm trees, wrap the top with fabric and nestle a string of 7 volt, non LED outdoor lights, such as Christmas lights, nestled in the growing bud of (where the fronds emerge at the top of the plant).
-Turn on the lights when temperatures go to below freezing.
+To protect palm trees, tie their leaves together or nestle a string of 7 volt, non LED outdoor Christmas lights around the central bud at the top of the plant.
+Turn on the lights when temperatures drop to below freezing.
 To learn more about Banana & Palm Winter Protection click here.

 Drying cold winds suck the moisture out of evergreen plants from conifers ex: spruce to broadleaf evergreens ex: rhododendrons.
 This desiccation is responsible for winter damage and winterkill.
 Wrapping plants with burlap and other breathable material works, but another option is to use an anti-desiccant, also referred to as an anti-transpirant.
 The most common one available in Canada is called Wilt Pruf.